How to get a Reciprocal Healthcare Agreement Certificate (RHA)

 You can apply by:

-- Downloading a form by clicking here, and fill it in and send on below indicated postal address.
+- Downloading a form by clicking here, fill it in and send on the below indicated postal address.

 - Collecting an application form from the Entitlement Unit and returning it to the Ground Floor, Ex-Outpatient Block, St Luke’s Hospital, G’Mangia Hill, G’Mangia, Malta.

 Renewing an RHA Entitlement Certificate

-The issued card will be valid for 2 years.
-Applications for renewals will be received up to 1 month before the expiry date.
-In cases where you are applying before the expiry of the card, the still valid card must be submitted with the application for a new card to be issued.
+The issued card will be valid for two (2) years.
+Applications for renewals will be received up to one (1) month before the expiry date.
+In cases where you are applying before the card`s expiry date, the still valid card must be submitted with the application for a new card to be issued.

 What are the Applicant’s obligations?

 Applicants are obliged to provide correct information and supporting documents requested by the Entitlement Unit.
 Applications which are incorrectly filled or lacking supporting documentation will not be processed.

 The valid RHA Entitlement Card must be presented each time the card holder requires in-patient or out-patient services in national public healthcare institutions.

 The Entitlement Unit must be informed if a certificate holder:

 - Starts work or starts getting a state pension from another country

 - Moves address in Malta, or to another country including the UK.

 What will the Entitlement Unit provide in return?